Trigona corvina: Heterozygosity

 Trigona corvina have high heterozygosity due to their environment.
 They typically live in regions with mosaic crops and plants that also have a low agricultural output.
 It has been demonstrated that drones have the highest diversity because they often come from many different colonies to mate with the Queen.
 It is important to maintain their heterozygosity for their continued proliferations and it is of concern because there has been a decline in diversity and abundance of insect pollinators.

 Distribution and habitat

-T. corvina are native to Central and South America.
+Trigona corvina are native to Central and South America.
 They were originally discovered in Guatemala, Costa Rica and the Canal Zone of Panama.
 The species eventually spread to many more localities throughout Central and South America.
 They build their nests in trees from 8 feet to 40 feet into the air and they usually prefer areas with plentiful plant life.
 Since T. corvina are aggressive bees, their nests are regularly spaced to avoid unnecessary competition.
 It has been shown that their colonies have a density of 1.0 colonies/ha.